You can apply to be released from your Norwegian citizenship in three different situations:

 There is no special application form.
 It is enough that you write a letter to UDI.
 You must document that you meet one of the three requirements for being released from your Norwegian citizenship.

-If you live abroad, you must go to the nearest Norwegian embassy or consulate (external website)to deliver the letter.
-If you live in Norway, you must go to the police to deliver the letter.
+If you live abroad, you must show up at the nearest Norwegian embassy or consulate general (external website) to deliver the letter.
+If you live in Norway, you must show up at the police to deliver the letter.

 Releasing children from their Norwegian citizenship